 Superior's Quality Improvement (QI) department performs accessibility and availability studies on Superior's network to ensure access and quality of care for all Superior members.
-If Superior determines that a provider fails to comply with access standards, corrective action will be required of that provider to maintain his or her contract with Superior.
+If Superior determines that a provider fails to comply with access standards, corrective action will be required of that provider to maintain their contract with Superior.